Research Centers: 3

 A key strategic theme for CyI is its large network of local, regional and international partnerships, which include universities, research institutes and other institutions relevant to its thematic areas.
 The CyI research centers have been developed in partnership with centres of excellence in their respective fields: EEWRC with MiT; CaSToRC with the University of Illinois; and STARC with C2RMF.
 In addition, CyI has formed major collaborations with the Max Planck Society, the Jülich Supercomputing Center, CNRS, ENEA, CNR, ETH Zürich, Bibliotheca Alexandrina, Imperial College, Tel Aviv University, Skoltech and many others.

-The Institute’s education remit is a key part of its activities CyI currently offers three licensed and accredited doctoral programs (by the Ministry of Education and Culture).
+The Institute’s education remit is a key part of its activities.
+CyI currently offers graduate degree programs accredited by the Cyprus Agency of Quality Assurance and Accreditation in Higher Education (CYQAA).
 Students are actively involved in research.
-The PhD candidates are immersed in the research environment of CyI with the help of faculty and staff members, and have direct access to experimental and computational facilities.
+They are immersed in the research environment of CyI with the help of faculty and staff members, and have direct access to experimental and computational facilities.
 The programs are:

 CyI holds the view that science and technology are key elements for developing innovation capacities in a society.
 These in turn underpin the creation of a knowledge economy, leveraging ideas and technology, creating job opportunities and increasing overall wellbeing.
 CyI is actively engaged in knowledge exploitation initiatives, going beyond research for its own sake and contributing to the solution of real world problems.